unihackhq/handbook/docs/basic-rules.md

 Teams can have up to four people.
 Each member of a team must be a student studying at an undergraduate, honours, or postgraduate course at an accredited university; or studying at a recognised TAFE.

-*Please be aware that we will be trying to get people into teams of three or four.
-Read more [here](event-info/participants.md#team-sizes)*
+**NOTE:** we will be strongly encouraging teams of three and four in order to have Presentation Day run smoothly.
+If you are in a team of one or two, you will be asked to merge into another team or add another member.
+We will not be asking teams to break up.

 ### Rule 2